 - Sun exposure- Wear protective clothing, use sunscreens

 Antihistamines are the primary agents used to treat urticaria.
 Modern second-generation antihistamines are the first choice.

 Commonly used second-generation antihistamines are cetirizine, levocetirizine, desloratadine, loratadine, and fexofenadine.

-First generation H1 antagonists can be considered where there is problem with use of second generation drugs.
+First generation H1 antagonists can be considered where there is a problem with the use of second-generation drugs.

 Combination of an H1 antagonist with an H2 antagonist has been shown to be more effective than an H1 antagonist alone.

 In some instances of acute or chronic urticaria, antihistamines may fail, even at high doses, or adverse effects may be problematic.
 In addition, mediators other than histamine may be involved.
 In such situations, corticosteroids can be highly effective.
 Steroids may also be used in urticarial vasculitis, which usually does not respond to antihistamines.